ppietsch1/INST-377/HTML/README.md

 1. Clone the repository to your desk top.
 1. In your index file, create a header 1 (try "Hello World", or get creative) line and a header 2 line.
 Add two paragraphs (use lorem ipsum or copy from somewhere else {try bacon ipsum for grins}).
 1. Give your index page a title.
+1. Make a table or an unordered list that shows your group members.
+If you don't have a group put together, you can list the desired specialties for the group you're thinking about.
 1. Attach a CSS style sheet to the page.
 The syntax looks like this: `<link rel="stylesheet" href="/css/main-php.css">`.
-To start, attach the stylesheet you'll find here: https://faculty.umd.edu/css/main-php.css -- that will give you a sense of how the CSS file affects the look of the page.
+To start, attach the stylesheet you'll find here: https://github.com/RFollman/rfollman.github.io/blob/master/main-php.css -- that will give you a sense of how the CSS file affects the look of the page.
 1. Make your own style sheet that changes the font of the page.
 1. Create a style to put a border on the top and bottom of a paragraph.
 1. Create a style that indents a paragraph by one-third of the page width.